HarvestMondello/Colorado-climbing-route-analysis/docs/routes/rmnp/casual-route.md

 ## Details
 ### Intro
-*The Casual Route* is the easiest free climb up the Diamond on Long's Peaj and one of the most iconic multipitch climbs in North America.
+*The Casual Route* is the easiest free climb up the Diamond on Long's Peak and one of the most iconic multipitch climbs in North America.
 With striking exposure, moderate difficulty, and historic significance, it remains a must-do for generations of climbers.
 In this analysis, the route stands out as both a **cultural landmark** and a **high-traffic classic**.

 ### Route Characteristics
-- delicate traverses, confidence inspiring finger cracks, a squeeze chimney and a bulge crux.
+- Delicate traverses, confidence inspiring finger cracks, a squeeze chimney and a bulge crux.
 - Diverse climbing: fingerlocks, stemming, technical face sequences, and crack climbing.
 - Known for **serious exposure**, to the elements and storms.
 - Protection is very good, G.